r-schmidtke/redmine-parent-issue-filter/README.md

 For best results:
 * Add filter and choose tickets.
-* Add "Parent Issue" as table collumn under "Options"
+* Add your custom field name as table collumn under "Options"
-* Click the collumn name "Parent Issue"
+* Click the new collumn name two times, to sort in descending order

 Installation
 ------------